CalculatedContent/cloud-monitor/README.md

 cloud-monitor
 =============

-Sinarta web app to monitor for the cloud crawler
+Sinatra web app to monitor for the cloud crawler